boiledsteak/SIM-UOW-CS/README.md

 ## CSIT375 - AI for cybersecurity
 I don't even know if I can call this an introduction to AI...
-One assignment, one quiz.
+- One assignment, one quiz.
 But the "quiz" is more like an assignment.
 So I'll say 2 assignments essentially
+- manually calculate linear regression, logistic regression, ID3, SVM, gradient descent

 This module touches on very deep and complex concepts about AIML.
 Our lecturer Dr Wei Zong seems like the real deal.
 I think he studied in UOW and did a phd in AI or something.
 Interesting to see that he references his own work in the lecture slides.
 Whenever he brings up a new concept, he often expands on it until he says that it is out of scope of the module.
 He even knows some controversy within the AIML community that he included in it the lecture slides lol.
 I think he really is an expert in the AIML field.
 And with Dr Wei Zog's expertise, also means the content is very complex.
 Almost every lesson I couldn't catch what is going on.
 It got much better when we did the lab tutorials where we had to manually calculate things like linear regression, ID3, SVM, gaussian distribution etc...